One of the highlights from my trip to Thailand in 2015 was the train travel around the country.

 Arriving into Bangkok in the early morning, this time I was greeted with a ruby-red sunrise, creeping through the gaps in-between skyscrapers and flyovers as we crawled into Bangkok.
 Walking out into the early morning sunshine from Bangkok’s Hualamphong station provides are rare chance to see the city in early morning light: after street life has already begun, but before other travellers are up!

-I’d also enjoy doing the reverse journey, where the early morning view is of the mountains and countryside houses surrounding Chiang Mai, as opposed to the concrete jungle of Bangkok.
+I’d also enjoy doing the reverse journey, taking the sleeper train from Bangkok to Chiang Mai, where the early morning view is of the mountains and countryside houses surrounding Chiang Mai, as opposed to the concrete jungle of Bangkok.

 - Travel Agents take commission so train tickets bought via them will always be more expensive then buying them directly at the station yourself (see more below)